Partial tidal disruptions of spinning eccentric white dwarfs by spinning intermediate mass black holes

-\tb{In this paper, we have chosen stellar parameters so that the change in the impact parameter of the tidal interaction is negligible, so that we can comment on effects attributed solely to stellar spin with reasonable confidence.
-In particular, along with the black hole mass $M = 10^4M_{\odot}$, we choose the mass of the WD to be $M_{\rm wd} = 0.3M_{\odot}$ and hence its radius $R_{\rm wd}=0.018R_{\odot}$, as follows from the WD equation of state (EOS) that we consider following \cite{ShapiroTeukolsky}.
 We checked that for this WD mass with a spin period $\sim 5$ minutes, the maximal ratio of the equatorial radius to the polar radius before disruption is $\sim 1.015$.
-This results in a change in $\beta$ of approximately $0.5\%$ by considering the volume equivalent radius as compared to its non-spinning counterpart.
-This verifies the fact that here, the change in $\beta$ has a negligible effect while fixing $r_p$, so that we can study effects solely due to stellar spin.\footnote{We comment here that in a different situation, considering a $1.2M_{\odot}$ WD with a spin period of $\sim 30$ seconds (not considered hereafter), we found that the change in $\beta$ can be as large as $\sim 3.5\%$, effectively increasing the depth of a tidal encounter appreciably.
-However, such extreme rotation values may not be supported by observations.
-We also note in passing that akin to rotation, possible modifications to GR that affects stellar radius for a given stellar mass also has the same effect, as discussed in \cite{Garain2023a}.}}
+Additionally, for this spin period, the volume equivalent radius for the spinning WD differs by approximately $0.5\%$ from its non-spinning counterpart, confirming that the spherical shape is largely preserved.
+Furthermore, using the tidal radius formula provided by \cite{Golightly2019b}, the tidal radius for this spinning WD changes by less than $1\%$ compared to a non-spinning WD.
+This indicates the fact that here, the change in $\beta$ has a negligible effect while fixing $r_p$, so that we can study effects solely due to stellar spin. \footnote{We also note in passing that akin to rotation, possible modifications to GR that affects stellar radius for a given stellar mass also has the same effect, as discussed in \cite{Garain2023a}.}